 Where possible, you should use MS Word (or Open Office Writer) to produce your written assignments.
 When you are using other software applications to produce your written file, you can go to Save as... > PDF to convert the file.

 Turnitin Submission points typically look like the image shown below.
-Step-by-step video tutorials and written instructions to download are provided on this page.
+Step-by-step instructions are provided on this page.

 Check your similarity report to ensure that you have cited your sources and have not unintentionally plagiarised.
 If you find corrections to make, edit your document and resubmit your work prior to the deadline.
 You will receive a new email receipt each time.